jet/propulsion/DOCUMENTATION.md

 ### Relationships between data established via projections or reactions

 The preceding section lays out why building projections that assume a global order of events and then traversing them serially can be harmful to throughput while also tending to make operations and/or deployment more problematic.
-Not only that, frequently the complexity of the processing grows beyond the superficially simple initial logic as you implement batching and other such optimizations.
+Not only that; frequently the complexity of the processing escalates beyond that of the superficially simple initial logic as you implement batching and other such optimizations.

 Nonetheless, there will invariably be parent-child relationships within data and it's processing.
 These tend to group into at least the following buckets:
 - foreign key relationships reflecting data dependencies intrinsic to being able to serve queries from a read model